-The Associate in Arts program serves students who wish to take courses to transfer into a four-year college or university in such majors as business, humanities, social sciences or others that require more intensive course work in the humanities and/or social sciences than in mathematics and science.
+The Associate in Arts degree is the parent curriculum of many of our transfer concentrations in humanities and social science.
+The A.A. concentrations serve students who wish to take courses to transfer into a four-year college or university in such majors as business, humanities, social sciences or others that require more intensive course work in the humanities and/or social sciences than in mathematics and science.
 The two-year degree program is essentially equivalent to the first two years of the degree requirements for the chosen major at the student's four-year college or university.
 The student's desired transfer institution will be the ultimate authority on course transfer and degree applicability, and the student and advisor can further refine course choices in the degree planning process.